bradgauvin/classification-project/README.md

 ## Errors and Limitations
  - Didn't split dataset before explortation.
 Data set was rerun splitting into train, validate, and test with train being renamed to df2.
 This was to ensure that all df2 codes didn't have to be updated.
+     - Recommend splitting data before exploration
+     - Find additional ways to highlight features.
+I used eli5, but may need to explore dtale, featurewix, or feature_selection from sklearn.

+ - Adjusted features multiple times.
+This caused some errors while writing the codes.
+If you see features re-defined in the code, this is where I had trouble due to adjusting features.
+   - Recommend future features are identified and not changed until modeling is completed

 ## Future Work
  -